1. Sustainable Development & Climate Change Adaptation

 4. Capacity Building

 Natural Resources Information Toolkit Version 2.0 – The aim of the Toolkit was to assist in building capacity at regional and local levels to manage, utilise and share natural resources data and information more effectively.
-The Toolkit integrates a capability road map based on a five step maturity model enabling NRM groups to assess their current capability, identify what is needed to improve their capacity, and subsequently develop actions plans to enhance their current capability rating according to an indicative capability framework.
-Refer: http://lwa.gov.au/products/pn21205 and http://lwa.gov.au/products/pn21208
+It explains how to maximise the return on investment in spatial information management using aspects of leadership, people’s skills and technology and integrates a capability road map based on a five step maturity model enabling NRM groups to assess their current capability, identify what is needed to improve their capacity, and subsequently develop actions plans to enhance their current capability rating according to an indicative capability framework.
+Refer: http://lwa.gov.au/products/pn21205 and http://lwa.gov.au/products/pn21208 Full copy of Toolkit available here

 South Australian Water Asset Identification Project – between 2012 and 2103 Christopher Auricht and Sarah Imgraben developed a collaborative engagement plan to transfer knowledge and build capacity at regional level to identify, characterise and assess the vulnerability of water assets to coal seam gas and large coal mining activities.